boxyhq/website/docs/jackson/directory-sync/api-reference.md

 let directorySyncController;

-// Please note that the initialization of @boxyhq/saml-jackson is async, you cannot run it at the top level
+// Please note that the initialization of @boxyhq/saml-jackson is async, you cannot run it at the top level. async function init() {
-// Run this in a function where you initialize the express server. async function init() {
   const jackson = await require('@boxyhq/saml-jackson').controllers(opts);

   directorySyncController = jackson.directorySyncController;
 }
 ```

-### Directory

-#### Properties

-- `name`: The name of the directory
-- `tenant`: The tenant ID of the tenant you want to create the directory for
-- `product`: The product ID of the product you want to create the directory for
-- `type`: The directory provider type.
-See the [Directory Providers](./providers) for more information.
-- `webhook_url`: The webhook URL to which the directory connection will POST the events
-- `webhook_secret`: The webhook secret used to sign the webhook payload

 ### Create a new directory